-Even worse, current physics can’t explain spin in general, let alone half spin, because an electron is a dimensionless point that can’t physically spin, so particle physics has simply given up trying to understand quantum spin:
+For this reason, and because an electron is a dimensionless point that shouldn’t spin at all, particle physics has simply given up trying to understand quantum spin:

 “We simply have to give up the idea that we can model an electron’s structure at all.
 How can something with no size have mass?
 How can something with no structure have spin?”
-(Oerter, 2006) p95
+(Oerter, 2006), p95.

 Note 1.
 For a photon moving in direction X, its quantum amplitude Q vibrates in plane QX, so the structure QX can spin.